JoinCODED/WS-Dart-M5-Collections/01_collections/03_types_in_lists.md

 }
 ```

-Above, we declared the type of `countries` as a `List`, but we can be more specific with the type of the items withing this `List`:
+Above, we declared the type of `countries` as a `List`.
+Besides, we can be more specific with the type of items within this `List`:

 ```dart
 void main () {